 Tasha leads the organization as President, guiding AFC’s members, programming, and path.
 She is a lifelong North Minneapolis resident and has been active in the local food justice movement, advocating for and giving back to her community.
 Tasha is passionate about food access and knowledge for Northside families.

-Michelle oversees the development, finance and governance of AFC.
-Years spent as a public defender and working in the kitchen of award-winning chef Michelle Bernstein inform her work at AFC.
-Michelle’s father’s family is from the Northside and she has a passion for building racial and social equity in this community.
+Michelle grows networks, opportunities, and advocacy efforts as VP of Innovation.
+She has worked as a public defender and in the kitchen of an award-winning chef.
+Michelle’s father’s family is from the Northside, and she has a passion for building racial and social equity in this community.